InsightDataScience/aws-ops-insight/README.md

 AWS uses software-defined network to offer a small network that is secure from others called a Virtual Private Cloud (VPC).
 We'll use Terraform to set up a simple and small "sandbox VPC" where you can build your infrastructure safely.

-Move into the `terraform/networking` directory of the repo you cloned:
+Move into the `terraform` directory of the repo you cloned:

-    cd terraform/networking
+    cd aws-ops-insight/terraform

 Then initialize Terraform and apply the configuration we've set up in the `.tf` files within that directory:

     terraform init
     terraform apply

-Terraform will ask your name (enter whatever you want), show you it's plan to create, modify, or destroy resources to get to the correct configuration you specified.
+Terraform will ask your name (enter whatever you want) and IAM keypair (enter the exact name of your key, **without the `.pem` extension**).
+Then it will show you it's plan to create, modify, or destroy resources to get to the correct configuration you specified.
 After saying `yes` to the prompt, and waiting a few moments (the NAT gateways can take a minute or two), you should see a successful message like this:

     Apply complete!
-Resources: 15 added, 0 changed, 0 destroyed.
+Resources: 18 added, 0 changed, 0 destroyed.

     Outputs:

-    nat_public_ips = [
-        52.36.7.200
-    ]
-    private_subnets = [
-        subnet-69f74f10
-    ]
-    public_subnets = [
-        subnet-b2f44ccb
-    ]
-    vpc_id = vpc-3e4d1047
+    cluster_size = 4

 Terraform is designed to be idempotent, so you can always run the `terraform apply` command multiple times, without any issues.
 It's also smart about only changing what it absolutely needs to change.
 For example if you ran the apply command again, but use a different name, it will only rename a few resources rather than tearing down everything and spinning up more.